dbt-labs/docs.getdbt.com/website/docs/learn/3-build-your-first-models.md

 ```
 2. Execute `dbt run`.
 Your model, `customers` should now be built as a table!
 <Alert type="info">
-To do this, dbt had to first run a `drop view` statement (or API call on BigQuery), then a `create table as` statement.
+To do this, dbt had to first run a `drop view` statement, then a `create table as` statement.
 </Alert>